Spatio-Temporal Graphical Counterfactuals: An Overview: Spatio-Temporal Graphical Counterfactuals

 \section{Spatio-Temporal Graphical Counterfactuals}

-Back to the examples of counterfactual questions at the beginning of this article, that is, if a different investment strategy had been implemented, would we obtain higher returns?
+Then, for the examples of counterfactual questions at the beginning of this article, that is, if a different investment strategy had been implemented, would we obtain higher returns?
 And, in computer networks, what changes would occur in network load if a node's configuration had never been changed?
-And, would someone still purchase the product even if they had never been shown the advertisement?
-In these real-world scenarios, interactive behaviors with lagged causal effects are widely-existing.
-POM cannot answer these questions, because POM does not allow the interactive behaviors between experimental units (see SUTVA in \textbf{Assumption~\ref{assumption: sutva}}), even with some temporal quasi-experimental approaches (e.g., Regression Discontinuity Design~\cite{RDD2001, RDD2008} and Differences in Differences~\cite{DiD2004, DiD2011}).
-And this is the same to SCM, because the foundational Bayesian network is a DAG that also does not allow mutual connections between network nodes.
-Thus, to answer these counterfactual queries for interactive units and lagged causal effects, a concept of spatio-temporal graphical counterfactuals is proposed here.
+Would an individual still purchase the product had they not been exposed to the advertisement?
+In these real-world scenarios, interactive behaviors with lagged causal effects exist widely.
+POM cannot answer these questions, because it does not allow the interactive behaviors between experimental units (see SUTVA in \textbf{Assumption~\ref{assumption: sutva}}), even with some temporal quasi-experimental approaches (e.g., Regression Discontinuity Design~\cite{RDD2001, RDD2008} and Differences in Differences~\cite{DiD2004, DiD2011}).
+This applies to SCM as well, because the foundational Bayesian network is a DAG that also does not allow mutual connections between network nodes.
+Thus, to answer these counterfactual queries for interactive units and lagged causal effects, we propose a concept of spatio-temporal graphical counterfactuals.